javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

     */!*
     </script>
     ```

-    To insert as the first element, we can do like this:
+    To insert `newLi` as the first element, we can do it like this:

     ```js
     list.insertBefore(newLi, list.firstChild);
     ```